 Cacao trees produce fruits (pods) which contain cacao seeds.
-From these seeds cacao solids and butter are extracted which can be used to make delious raw chocolates and even face creams!
+From these seeds cacao solids and butter are extracted which can be used to make delicious raw chocolates and even face creams!

-In its raw state, cacao is extremely nutritious, and is a great source of vitamins and minerals including iron, chromium, copper, zinc, potassium and phosphorus.
+In its raw state, cacao is extremely nutritious and is a great source of vitamins and minerals.
+These include iron, chromium, copper, zinc, potassium and phosphorus.

-It is also recognised as one of the best sources of magnesium in existence.
+Interestingly, cacao is also recognised as one of the best sources of magnesium in existence.
 This ladies, is also why some women crave chocolate at a certain time of the month.
-It’s not because you want chocolate exactly, but because you need the magnesium which can be found in abundance within raw cacao.
+It’s not because you want chocolate exactly, but because you need the magnesium which can be found in abundance within this bean.

-So next time you get the cravings, ditch the sugary processed forms of chocolate and get chowing down on some amazing raw chocolate, add some cacao nibs to your breakfast or blend up a tasty cacao smoothie to banish those cravings!
+So next time you get the cravings, ditch the sugary processed forms of chocolate.
+Instead, get chowing down on some amazing raw chocolate, add some nibs to your breakfast or blend up a tasty chocolate smoothie to banish those cravings!